HomePosts8 Ways Mr. Cooper Customers Can Avoid Scams

 3. Contact HUD-approved housing counselors for help

-If you need help understanding your relief options or negotiating with us, contact a HUD-approved housing counseling agency.
-They can provide free foreclosure prevention and debt management information, as well as translation or other language assistance.
 Beware that scammers may also pose as a HUD representative or counselor.
-Legitimate housing counselors will not contact you first to discuss mortgage assistance.
+In reality, legitimate housing counselors will not contact you first to discuss mortgage assistance or other issues.
 Homeowners are expected to reach out to them.
-You may contact one of the following federal government agencies for a list of HUD-approved agencies.
+You can contact one of the following federal government agencies for a list of HUD-approved agencies.

 4. Watch for warning signs